LegendSilvia/Front-End-Server-BookStore-/README.md

 # 🚀 Front-end Server for E-com

-This repository contains simple Front-End-Server used in E-Com Website Project for self educate /nThis project made during second semester of the 2nd year in KMUTNB
+This repository contains simple Front-End-Server used in E-Com Website Project for self educate
+\tThis project made during second semester of the 2nd year in KMUTNB

 Features
 - Sign-in, Sign-up